xiaabdfe/bdfepush/docs/abyss-90.md

 	* The rest usually stay in the middle row
 	* After taking the first hit, knights return to the rest to catch heal/buff
 	* There are now 2 light puddles, one being "Correct" one being "Wrong"
+	* As you step in a light puddle, the other light puddle disappears
 	* Stepping on the correct light puddle dispels invincibility
 	* Stepping on the wrong light puddle cuts own HP by half of Max HP and invincibility stays
 	* Knights usually avoid light puddles